ryanjeffares/poise/README.md

 * Think about imports
     * Could do simple file opening during compilation, but how do we resolve what has been imported during runtime?
         * I GUESS we could have some sort of map, file -> imported namespaces if we can keep track of what file the currently executing function is in during the runtime
-        * Yeah I think I like this
+        * Yeah, I think I like this
     * Or a Python style thing where a `namespace` is a type
 * Generally improve compiler errors and stop it from spitting out nonsense after one error, eg lambda capture errors